-The median value of the opacities measured with the new taumeter was $\tau{225\text{GHz}} = 0.32 \pm 0.13$ .
+The median value of the opacities measured with the new taumeter was $\tau{225\text{GHz}} = 0.32 \pm 0.13$.
 The 48% of the ~2400 scan collected were taken for projects of the good weather queue (e.g., deep fields, star forming regions with faint extended structures, low-mass prestellar cores), 17% for projects of the bad weather queue (e.g., lensed galaxies, active galactic nucleus, supernova remnants), and the remaining 35% were taken under the "test" project, which was used when unstable weather conditions or technical problems did not allow to observe properly.
 Besides, during the pool skydips with GISMO were carried out in order to check the values obtained with the taumeter.
 Both measurements show a positive correlation although the dispersion is high.

-With the exception of a leak in the GISMO cryostat that was identified on Sunday, April 7, during the cooling down of the system, and the overload of the GISMO server in the receiver cabin on Wednesday, April 17, which produced occasional corrupt packets, GISMO behavior during the 3rd pool was ok in terms of stability.
+GISMO behavior during the 3rd pool was excellent in terms of stability with the exception of a leak in the GISMO cryostat that was identified on Sunday, April 7, during the cooling down of the system, and the overload of the GISMO server in the receiver cabin on Wednesday, April 17, which produced occasional corrupt packets.
 The helium recycling was done once a day from 7:00 to 9:30 (UT), whereas the refilling of the nitrogen was done twice a day, the first one during the helium recycling and the second from 18:00 to 18:30 (UT).

-The median value of healthy pixels was 96 and the median value of the NEFD was $14.6 \text{ mJy} \sqrt{\text{s}}$ .
-As previously noticed during the 1st and the 2nd GISMO pools, the number of healthy channels and the noise equivalent flux density (NEFD) show a dependence on the scan speed.
+The median value of healthy pixels was 96 and the median value of the noise equivalent flux density was 14.6 mJy \sqrt{s} .
+As previously noticed during the 1st and the 2nd GISMO pools, the number of healthy channels and the noise equivalent flux density show a dependence on the scan speed.

 Uranus was used as primary calibrator.
-A total of 10 healthy scans were considered to study the flux stability.
-These scans were reduced manually with crush using the filtering scheme for bright sources.
-The median value of the flux was 19.2 Jy, with an rms of 2.2 Jy (11%).
-This flux is $\sim 25\%$ higher than expected, which indicates that the Jy/counts calibration factor has changed since the 1st GISMO pool.
+A total of 14 healthy scans were considered to study the flux stability.
+These scans were reduced manually using the last stable version of crush (v 2.14-2)

+and the filtering scheme for point sources.
+The median value of the peak flux density per beam was 14.00 Jy, with an rms of 1.06 Jy (7.5%), in good agreement with the expected value.